 2. develop a competitive compensation package

 In a competitive talent market, a competitive wage is crucial — so you'll need to know how your pay rates stack up against your competitors.
-For a general idea, take a look at these average hourly rates for nurse practitioners from Randstad's 2019 Salary Guide:
+For a general idea, take a look at the average hourly rates for nurse practitioners from Randstad's salary guide

 Of course, rates will vary depending on your specific location.
 Our salary calculator is an excellent resource for real-time pay rate data and can be used to ensure the wage you offer NPs will be attractive.